Mobile Homes vs Static Cabins: B2B Dealer Comparison Guide

 Maximum Dimensions20 m × 6.8 m × 3.05 m (twin-unit); legally definedNo legal maximum; determined by planning approval and site constraints

-Foundation RequirementsBearer system or levelled hard-standing; no permanent foundations requiredConcrete slab or strip foundations; structural engineer specification recommended
+Foundation RequirementsBearer system or levelled hard-standing, confirmed against site and project requirementsConcrete slab or strip foundations; structural engineer specification recommended

-Site RequirementsLicensed caravan site, agricultural holding, or site with specific mobile home permissionAny site with appropriate planning permission; residential, commercial, or agricultural land
+Site RequirementsLicensed caravan site, agricultural holding, or site with specific mobile home permissionApproved site context, subject to intended use and local authority review

-VAT Treatment (UK)Zero-rated if qualifying as a residential caravan (VAT Notice 701/20)Standard-rated (20%) for kit supply; reduced or zero rate may apply for new-build dwellings with specific conditions
+VAT Treatment (UK)Potential treatment depends on HMRC criteria and accountant reviewStandard-rated (20%) for kit supply; reduced or zero rate may apply for new-build dwellings with specific conditions

 Resale ConsiderationsDepreciating asset; value linked to site licence and conditionAppreciating asset (with land); value linked to property market